Description of weather overlays

-Wind: Average wind 10 meters above the surface (or at selected pressure level).
+Wind: Average wind speed 10 meters above the surface (or at the selected pressure level).
 Actual wind at the ground is influenced by many factors like mountains, cities, convective clouds and thermal effects.

 Wind gusts: Wind gusts 10 meters above the surface in the last 3 hours.
 Actual wind at the ground is influenced by so many factors like mountains, cities and thermal effects.
 ECMWF model has a different method of Wind gusts computation, resulting in higher values than other models.